qurbaneliii/basic-calculator/CONTRIBUTING.md

 Code of Conduct and license
 - Please follow the project's Code of Conduct: see CODE_OF_CONDUCT.md for expectations and reporting instructions.
 - By contributing, you agree that your contributions will be licensed under this repository's license (see LICENSE).
-If the repository does not contain a LICENSE file, contact the maintainers before contributing.
+If the repository does not contain a LICENSE file, contact the maintainers before submitting a contribution.

 Thank you for helping improve this project — your contributions are appreciated!